nishtha334/E-Commerce-Sales-Dashboard-/README.md

 The dashboard contains several visual elements.

-Return Rate by Category
+Return Rate by Category:
 A column/bar visualization is used to examine return-rate performance for the selected category.

-Total Sales by Category
+Total Sales by Category:
 A horizontal bar chart compares total sales across product categories.

 This makes it easier to identify which categories contribute the most to revenue.

-Total Profit by Region
+Total Profit by Region:
 A column chart compares profit across:

-Africa
+Africa,
-APAC
+APAC,
-LATAM
+LATAM,
-EU
+EU,
-US
+US.

 This visualization supports geographical performance analysis.

-Total Sales by Payment Type
+Total Sales by Payment Type:
 A donut chart shows how total sales are distributed across different payment methods.

-Interactive Filters
+Interactive Filters:
 The dashboard provides slicers that allow users to dynamically filter the report.

-Category Filter
+Category Filter:
 Filters the report by product category.

-Region Filter
+Region Filter:
 Filters the report by geographical region.

-Shipping Method Filter
+Shipping Method Filter:
 Filters results according to shipping method.

-Plan Type Filter
+Plan Type Filter:
 Filters results according to plan type.

 Because the dashboard is interactive, selecting a value in one filter can update the other visualizations according to the Power BI relationships and visual interactions configured in the report.